NablaVM/nabla/asm_instructions.md

 Prefixed with 'r' there are 16 8-byte registers [ r0, r15 ]
 These registers are used to read/write any data to/from.
+The addresses for the registers are [0b, 15b]

 [128 bytes overhead]